shihlei/FaceRecognition-api/README.md

 ### FaceRecognitionApi

-1. Clone this repo
-1. Run npm install
-1. Enter the details for your own databse in server.js
+1. It is the back-end for https://github.com/shihlei/FaceRecognitionBrain